-Worked between 2009 and 2014 as part of the research team of the Israel Democracy Institute (in IDI's Terrorism and Democracy research division).
 Ido earned law degrees from Tel Aviv University (LL.B) (LL.M cum laude) and Northwestern University (LL.M, with honors).
 Served as a legal adviser at the International Law Department in the Israeli Ministry of Foreign Affairs (2007 - 2008).
 Member of the Israel Bar Association (since 2007).
-Ido coached the Interdisciplinary Center's International Humanitarian Law team between 2009 and 2013, which he led to victory of the international Jean-Pictet Competition on International Humanitarian Law in two consecutive years (2010 and 2011).
+Ido coached the Interdisciplinary Center's International Humanitarian Law team between 2009 and 2013, which he led to victory of the international Jean-Pictet Competition on International Humanitarian Law in two consecutive years (2010 and 2011), and served as the head coach for the Hebrew University team for the 2016 - 2018 ICC Moot Court competitions.
 He also judged at the first Clara Barton competition on International Humanitarian Law in the United States (2014).

 The Projects of Ido Rosenzweig: